ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-taps-transport-security.md

 The use of only public-key encryption and authentication, or "boxing", is done to simplify problems that come with symmetric key management and synchronization.
 For example, it allows the sender of a message to be in complete control of each message's nonce.
 It does not require either end to share secret keying material.
-And it allows ephemeral public keys to be associated with connections (or sessions).
+Furthermore, it allows connections (or sessions) to be associated with unique ephemeral public keys as a mechanism for enabling forward secrecy given the risk of long-term private key compromise.

 The client and server do not perform a standard key exchange.
-Instead, in the initial exchange of packets, the each party provides its own ephemeral key to the other end.
+Instead, in the initial exchange of packets, each party provides its own ephemeral key to the other end.
 The client can choose a new ephemeral key for every new connection.
 However, the server must rotate these keys on a slower basis.
 Otherwise, it would be trivial for an attacker to force the server to create and store ephemeral keys with a fake client initialization packet.